 - How aggressive will we be in gaining market share?

-- What does next year have to look like to hit our long-term goals?
+- What major investments do we need to hit our long-term goals?

-Finance teams build Corporate Finance models that facilitate a top-down planning process.
-Finance teams may accompany their financial projections with Market Analysis or Comparable Company Benchmarks.
+Finance teams build Corporate Finance models that facilitate the long range planning process.
+These models are mostly top-down, but should always be built on top of granular and up-to-date information.
+Finance teams should accompany their financial projections with Market Analysis or Comparable Company Benchmarks.
 More on these three primary deliverables below:

 Corporate Finance Model & Top-Down Planning

-Finance teams build Corporate Finance models from high-level assumptions, use a 3-5 year time horizon, and easily produce multiple scenarios.
+Finance teams build Corporate Finance models from high-level assumptions, use a 3-5 year time horizon, and can easily produce multiple scenarios.
 Corporate Finance models are insightful when they understand and sensitize the critical levers for your strategic priorities.
-Once you identify what levers you want to assume, you can work backward to complete the plan.
-For example, let’s consider a business plan focused on growth and another for a company focused on margins.
+Once you identify what levers you want to play with, you can work backward to build the plan.
+In a high level example, let’s consider a business plan focused on growth and another for a company focused on margins.

 LRP Planning for growth targets: